Pushing an App

 Page last updated:

-This topic describes how to use the Cloud Foundry Command Line Interface (cf CLI) to push an app to Pivotal Application Service (PAS).
+This topic describes how to use the Cloud Foundry Command Line Interface (cf CLI) to push an app to VMware Tanzu Application Service for VMs (TAS for VMs).

 The cf CLI command